 By far the most rewarding skill I have learned this year is mastering my presentation style.
 This has been hugely beneficial when presenting my business and its benefits to a room full of my peers.
 Previously, I would always get very nervous and the way I came across wasn’t my actual personality!
 One of the reasons for this was because I was reading from a piece of paper or a screen, added to the fact that I have dyslexia and the outcome was often unpredictable.

-I am currently doing an ILM Management course and during the section on learning styles I found it interesting that most individuals never consciously considered how they really learn.
-Based around a questionnaire developed by Honey and Mumford to be a more effective learner, individuals must know about their learning styles or preferences and find ways to learn using those methods.
+I am currently doing an ILM Management course and during the section on learning styles, I found it interesting that most individuals never consciously considered how they really learn.
+Based on a questionnaire developed by Honey and Mumford to be a more effective learner, individuals must know about their learning styles or preferences and find ways to learn using those methods.

 There are 4 learning styles:

-Theorists: These individual need to comprehend the hypothesis behind the activities.
+Theorists: These individuals need to comprehend the hypothesis behind the activities.
 They require models, ideas and truths with a specific end goal to participate in the learning procedure.